There are 2 main categories of diabetes mellitus (diabetes)

 Urine glucose measurement, once commonly used, is no longer used for diagnosis or monitoring because it is neither sensitive nor specific.

-People at high risk of type 1 DM (eg, siblings and children of people with type 1 DM) can be tested for the presence of islet cell or anti-glutamic acid decarboxylase antibodies, which precede onset of clinical disease.
+People at high risk of type 1 diabetes (eg, siblings and children of people with type 1 diabetes) can be tested for the presence of islet cell or anti-glutamic acid decarboxylase antibodies, which precede onset of clinical disease.
 However, there are no proven preventive strategies for people at high risk, so such screening is usually reserved for research settings.